10maurycy10/gcode2rml/README.md

 ./gcode2rml < filetocut.nc > converted.rml
 ```

-On linux, it's possible to directly send the output to the mill:
+On linux (and other unix), it's possible to directly send the output to the mill:

 ```sh
 ./gcode2rml < filetocut.nc > /dev/usb/lp0
 ```

-The program always uses relative positioning, the mill has to be manually moved to the desired origin before cutting.
+This program always uses relative positioning, the mill has to be manually moved to the desired origin before cutting.

 For some reason, my CNC mill does not cut circles properly (very slow and uneven feed) except on the first file sent.
 As a workaround, send any G-code, and while it's running, manually hold "Clear" to reset the mill without reinitializing it.